stackframe-labs/subnetter/README.md

 # Subnetter

 A fast, client-side IPv4/IPv6 subnet calculator, VLSM planner, and CIDR/mask converter.
-Plain HTML, CSS, and vanilla JavaScript — no framework, no build step, no server.
+Plain HTML, CSS, and vanilla JavaScript.
+No framework, no build step, no server.
 Every calculation runs locally in the browser.

 ## Features